 Long-time credit card industry analysts have watched the business of lending turn itself upside down since the inauguration of President Obama.
 Consumer frustration over high credit card rates and fees have combined with lawmakers’ willingness to tap into populist financial ideas.
 As a result, unprecedented credit card regulations have been slated to take effect in early 2010 that change the ways that credit card companies earn profits.
 Therefore, banks and private lenders once eager to trickle interest charges from customers over long periods of time have suddenly become eager for cardholders to pay down their debt.

 About Joe Taylor Jr.

-Joe Taylor Jr. has written about media, technology, entertainment, and personal finance for over 25 years.
+Joe Taylor Jr. has produced stories about media, technology, entertainment, and personal finance for over 25 years.
 His work has been featured on NPR, CNBC, Financial Times Television, and ABC News.
 After helping to launch one of public radio's first successful digital platforms, Joe helped dozens of client companies launch or migrate their online content libraries.
-Today, Joe serves as a customer service, communications, and user experience consultant for a variety of Fortune 500 and Inc. 500 companies.
+Today, Joe serves as a customer experience consultant for a variety of Fortune 500 and Inc. 5000 companies.

 Discover how the right stories can help you grow a six-figure business.

 As a radio producer, technology consultant, and startup founder I had to learn how to tell stories that inspire audiences.
 I'd love to share some resources and ideas to help you connect with your perfect customers, clients, and fans.

 (I won't sell, rent, or share your personal information with anyone, for any reason.)